 Visual Communication is a bridge between an idea and its intended audience.
+VCD covers 3 fields of design: communication (graphic) design, industrial (product) design and environmental (architecture design.
 In the field of Design, visual communicators use text and/or image to communicate information.
 VCD students start with a design brief and go through a design process to develop a final presentation in response to the brief.